On This Day in History: May 1

 - The original Chicago Board of Trade Building opens for business.

-- Proclamation of the demand for eight-hour workday in the United States.
+- The Federation of Organized Trades and Labor Unions demands the eight-hour work day in the United States.

 - Moses Fleetwood Walker becomes the first black person to play in a professional baseball game in the United States.